jyotisman-ds/TensorFlow_projects/README.md

 ![Browser Model](/images/PredictingBeans.png)

 #### Overview
 The trained model is deployed on to the browser using tensorflow.js.
-It can take a picture of a bean leaf and predict whether it belongs to one of the two diseased categories - bean_rust or angular leaf spot or id its healthy.
+It can take a picture of a bean leaf and predict whether it belongs to one of the two diseased categories - bean_rust or angular leaf spot or if its healthy.

 #### Technical Aspects
 - The model was trained in Google Colab with GPU settings.
 The dataset is already sub-divided into train, validation and test datasets and data loading is extremely simplified with the tensorflow_datatsets module.